Lisa Doorn

-Lisa Doorn (born 8 December 2000) is a Dutch football player.
-She plays for Ajax in the Dutch Vrouwen Eredivisie and has made her debut in the national team.
+Lisa Doorn (born 8 December 2000) is a Dutch professional footballer who plays as a defender for Frauen-Bundesliga club TSG Hoffenheim and the Netherlands national team.

 Club career

 As a youth Doorn played for vv ZOB in her hometown Amstelveen before appearing for the centre of elitesports and education in Amsterdam.
 She started playing for Ajax as a seventeen year old in 2018.

+In October 2020, she got a ball right on her eye, after which the ophthalmologist advised her to wear glasses for protection.
+Since then, Doorn played with sports glasses for a while.

-International
+International career

-Doorn has played for Netherlands youth teams in several age groups.
+Doorn has represented Netherlands at various youth levels.
 On 29 November 2021 she collected her first senior cap when she replaced Kika van Es at half-time in the game against Japan.